johntrogan/defender-docs/defender-endpoint/live-response-command-examples.md

 > [!NOTE]
 >
-> The following file types *cannot* be downloaded using this command from within Live Response:
+> The following file types *can't* be downloaded using this command from within Live Response:
 >
 > - [Reparse point files](/windows-hardware/drivers/ifs/reparse-points)
 > - [Sparse files](/windows-server/administration/windows-commands/fsutil-sparse)
 > - Empty files
-> - Virtual files, or files that are not fully present locally
+> - Virtual files, or files that aren't fully present locally
 >
 > These file types *are* supported by [PowerShell](/powershell/scripting/overview).
 >